highfidelity/hifi-content/DomainContent/Halloween/readme.md

 ```

 ## Basic Mechanics - Audio
 Audio plays a big role in an immersive experience.
 The halloween domains, Zombies in particular, make heavy use of audio effects to convery mood and sentiment in the space.
+This directory contains three types of audio techniques that we used within the Halloween domains:

+* Audio that plays on a random interval
+* Audio that loops
+* Positional "whispering" audio